BIBI QUILTED JACKET

 BUTTONHOLES

-Using a binding tape maker tool, fold over the edges of the binding.
-Use pre-made binding if preferred.
+After making your binding strip, using a binding tape maker tool (see below image), fold over the edges of the binding.
 Pin the binding to the raw edge, starting at the shoulder seam.
 Sew all around.
 Fold the binding over to the reverse side.
 Press.
 Pin.
-Hand tacking really helps to secure the edge before hand stitching all around.
-Sew the binding edge by hand on the revesrse side with small over-stitches to secure the edge all around.
+(Hand tacking really helps to secure the edge before hand stitching all around).
+Sew the binding edge by hand on the reverse side with small over-stitches to secure the edge all around.

 Sew on the five buttons.